sidju/CV/CV.md

   issue that I physically traced to an improperly rotated component.
 - I rewrote a product presentation and binary download website that restricts downloads of binaries to customers who owned a device that needed it.
-The site included proper authenticatio and authorization, as well as an administration UI to add/update/delete products/binaries/users/permissions.
+The site included proper authentication and authorization, as well as an administration UI to add/update/delete products/binaries/users/permissions.
   It is still up at <https://dev.arcontia.se>.